 Horror traffic as ‘Sany’ the excavator clears land reserve near Nyayo stadium – PHOTOS

-‘Sany’, the dreaded excavator demolishing illegal structures in the city, on Friday descended on a building erected on a Kenya Railway land reserve near Nyayo Stadium.
+‘Sany’, the dreaded excavator demolishing illegal structures in the city, on Friday descended on buildings that encroached on Kenya Railway land reserve near Nyayo Stadium.

+Kiambu County Senator Kimani Wamatangi led demonstrations against the demolitions, reports indicating that he owned most of the structures.

-The building is said to be owned by a high ranking politician.
-It housed a cosmetics shop, a salon, a restaurant and a pharmacy.
+The main structure in the area housed a restaurant, a pharmacy, a salon, a boutique and a cosmetics shop.

 The morning demolition caused heavy traffic on Lang’ata Road.